Dragonmystic707/exalted-reincarnated/docs/Lunars/Charms.md

 ### Life of the Hummingbird

 **Cost:** 5m
-**Type:** Primary Action (Scene)
+**Type:** Simple; Scene
 **Mins:** Shapeshifting 1

-A form may be stolen by simply the taste of another’s blood, allowing the Lunar to use the form for One Scene.
+A form may be stolen by simply the taste of an other’s blood, allowing the Lunar to use the form for One Scene.
 The scene does not have to be the same one in which the blood was taken, but cannot be more than 2 days apart.